joanroig/cloud-invoicing/README.md

 # Google Cloud Platform (GCP) integration

-After verifying locally that everything works, you may want to automate it in the cloud.
+After verifying locally that everything works, you may want to automate the invoice generation in the cloud.

-> :warning: **Heads up: This may take a lot of time and troubleshooting if you are not experienced with GCP.**

-> :warning: **In my experience, running this app on GCP does not exceed the free quotas.
-Please note that you need to enable billing, and I am not responsible for any costs involved.**
+> :warning: **Developing and running the project on GCP did not exceed my account's free quotas, but please note that you must enable billing at your own risk.
+You can configure a Cloud Function to prevent unwanted billings by following the [official documentation](https://cloud.google.com/billing/docs/how-to/notify) or this [video](https://www.youtube.com/watch?v=KiTg8RPpGG4).**

 ## Introduction